-Understand and analyze techniques for choosing business investments
+Understand and analyze the techniques for selecting business investments

-Understand and model the opportunity cost of investment as a function of risk
+Understanding and modeling the opportunity cost of investment as a function of risk

-Understand the relationship between risk and return in a financial market.
+Understanding the relationship between risk and return in a financial market

-Analyze the financing tools available to organizations and be able to rank them.
+Analyze the financing tools available to companies and assess their order of preference

-The section on the investment center focuses on two main themes:
+The Corporate Finance module focuses on two main topics:

 Brealey R., Myers S., Allen F. (2020) Principles of Corporate Finance.
 13ed Mc Grwa Hill